 Check the cube data.

+Performs all the tests that require to have the data in memory.
 Assumes that metadata is correct, so you must call check\metadata prior to this.

 It will also report some warnings in case of minor errors.